-Learning outcomes Expected results from this subject Train ing and Learning Results Classify ligands and coordination compounds, as well as recognize the presence of isomers.
-C12 Define the global and steps thermodynamic stability constants of one complex and describe the chelate, macrocyclic and cryptate effects C2 C14 Deduce the spectroscopic terms for stable electronic configurations of the transition metals in a coordination compound C9 Construct and interpret a qualitative energy diagram of molecular orbitals in octahedral complexe s C12 C14 Interpret the electronic spectra of octahedral, tetrahedral and square planar complexes of transition metals and rationalize their magnetic behavior C8 C14 Describe the different mechanisms of substitution and rationalize the various products obtained in substitution reactions in octahedral and square planar complex.
-C7 Describe how you can get metals from their natural resources C9 Being able to differentiate the behavior between the elements of the first transition series and the second and third.
-C9 Predicting the reactivity of the metal oxides, halides and of those of the coordination compounds based on the bond and on the oxidation state of the metal.
-C9 Rationalize the thermodynamic stability of coordination compounds, depending on the oxidation state of the metal and the type of ligand.
-C9 C12 C14
+Expected results from this subject Expected results from this subject Trai ning and Learning Results Classify ligands and coordination compounds, as well as recognize the C12 presence of isomers.
+Define the global and steps thermodynamic stability constants of one complex and describe the C2 chelate, macrocyclic and cryptate effects C14 Deduce the spectroscopic terms for stable electronic configurations of the transition metals in a C9 coordination compound Construct and interpret a qualitative energy diagram of molecular orbitals in octahedral complexe s C12 C14 Interpret the electronic spectra of octahedral, tetrahedral and square planar complexes of C8 transition metals and rationalize their magnetic behavior C14 C7 Describe the different mechanisms of substitution and rationalize the various products obtained in ı substitution reactions in octahedral and square planar complex.
+Describe how you can get metals from their natural resources C9 Being able to differentiate the behavior between the elements of the first transition series and the C9 second and third.
+Predicting the reactivity of the metal oxides, halides and of those of the coordination compounds C9 based on the bond and on the oxidation state of the metal.
+Rationalize the thermodynamic stability of coordination compounds, depending on the oxidation C9 state of the metal and the type of ligand.
+C12 C14